One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not knowing exactly what to do for them.

-One of the primary reasons why tramadol is prescribed to dogs is to treat the symptoms of osteoarthritis.
-It is important to note that tramadol merely treats the symptoms and is not a cure for the underlying condition causing them.
+One of the primary reasons for tramadol prescriptions is the treatment of the signs of osteoarthritis in dogs.
+It is important to note that tramadol merely alleviates the signs and is not a cure for the underlying cause of the condition.

 The wear creates inflammation and associated pain that can cause your dog to become lethargic, depressed, and even shy away from physical attention for fear of being touched or handled in a way that may result in even more pain.

-In these cases, your veterinarian will likely prescribe tramadol.
+In these cases, your veterinarian may prescribe tramadol.

 Treating Post-Operative Pain

-Vets also prescribe tramadol to manage pain resulting from a recent surgery.
-It is important to note that if you are using tramadol to manage post-operative pain, you'll need to keep a close eye on Fido to make sure they aren't overdoing it.
+Vets may also prescribe tramadol to manage pain resulting from recent surgery.
+It is important to note that if you are using tramadol to manage post-operative pain, you'll need to keep a close eye on your dog to make sure they aren't overexerting themselves.

-The medication will relieve their pain, which can lead to increased activity, possibly insufficient rest, and an inability to fully heal from the surgery they underwent.
+The medication will relieve their pain, which can lead to increased activity, possibly insufficient rest, and an inability to fully heal from the recent surgery.

 Managing Cancer Symptoms

-Additionally, your veterinarian may prescribe tramadol to ease symptoms associated with cancer as well as a conventional cancer treatment.
+Additionally, your veterinarian may prescribe tramadol to ease symptoms associated with cancer in addition to conventional cancer treatment.

-If your pup is battling cancer, the last thing that you want them to experience is even more pain.
-Tramadol is an effective way to increase their serotonin levels and reduce distress.
+If your pup is battling cancer, the last thing that you want for them is to experience even more pain.
+Tramadol may be an effective way to increase their serotonin levels and reduce distress.

-Tramadol is also prescribed to reduce stiffness and lameness associated with hip dysplasia and a number of other joint disorders.
+Tramadol is also prescribed to alleviate the pain and discomfort associated with hip dysplasia and a number of other joint disorders.

-Again, tramadol does not work to cure the underlying cause of disorders.
-It merely manages the associated pain and distress that the dog is facing.
+Again, tramadol does not work to cure the underlying cause of these disorders.
+It merely manages the associated pain and distress that the dog may be facing.

 Nonsurgical Intervertebral Disc Disease

-Additionally, veterinary medicine such as tramadol may be necessary to treat diseases that affect the spinal cord.
-A condition such as Intervertebral Disc Disease causes an immense amount of pain as well as nerve damage and potential paralysis.
+Additionally, tramadol may be prescribed to treat diseases that affect the spinal cord.
+Conditions such as intervertebral disc disease can cause an immense amount of pain, nerve damage, and potential paralysis.

-Again, tramadol does not cure the disease, it simply provides relief.
-It is important that pet parents monitor these conditions closely and know how to recognize when a painkiller is providing enough relief or maybe showing side effects.
+Tramadol may provide relief.
+It is important that pet parents monitor these conditions closely and know to recognize whether a painkiller is providing enough relief or maybe showing side effects.

-Additionally, in more rare situations, your veterinarian may prescribe tramadol to treat:
+Additionally, in less common situations, your veterinarian may prescribe tramadol to relieve:

 Tramadol Side Effects

-Like all conventional medications, tramadol has its fair share of side effects.
+Like all conventional medications, tramadol can have its fair share of side effects.
 Studies show that most dogs tend to tolerate the medication relatively well.

-However, the following side effects still occur in many dogs in varying degrees of severity.
+However, the following side effects may still occur in dogs with varying degrees of severity: